How to use the number-to-words converter

 What about very large numbers?

-Whole numbers up to fifteen digits (into the hundreds of trillions) are supported.
-Anything longer is flagged with a message rather than producing an unreliable result, since names above "trillion" are rarely used and not universally agreed upon.
+Whole numbers up to fifteen digits (into the hundreds of trillions in the Western system, or the neel range in the Indian system) are supported.
+Anything longer is flagged with a message rather than producing an unreliable result, since names beyond that range are rarely used and not universally agreed upon.

 Can I use it for languages other than English?

 This converter spells numbers in English only.
-The same group-of-three logic exists in many languages, but the words and grouping rules differ, so a dedicated tool is needed for each language.
+The same grouping logic exists in many languages, but the words and grouping rules differ, so a dedicated tool is needed for each language.